-Any individual who knowingly files a false report or complaint, who knowingly provides false information to college officials, or who intentionally misleads college officials involved in the investigation or resolution of a complaint may be subject to disciplinary action including, but not limited to expulsion or employment termination.
-The College recognizes that an allegation made in good faith will not be considered false even if the evidence does not confirm the allegation(s) of Unlawful Discrimination.
+Any individual who knowingly files a false report or complaint, who knowingly provides false information to College officials, or who intentionally misleads College officials involved in the investigation or resolution of a complaint may be subject to disciplinary action including, but not limited to dismissal or employment termination.
+The College recognizes that an allegation made in good faith will not be considered false when the evidence does not confirm the allegation(s) of Unlawful Discrimination.